 The next segment about the book looks at how to deal with difficult feelings and emotional pain.
 In our summary, we’ve distilled the ideas into 4 key areas.
 Here’s a quick overview:

-• Transmuting Negative Feelings.
+- Transmuting Negative Feelings.
 Most of us love flowers, but despise waste/ garbage.
 However, a flower will become waste after it wilts.
 Waste is made into compost, which becomes a part of the flower.
 They are different forms of the same thing.
 Likewise, we reject negative feelings and embrace positive ones, when both are a part of us.
-In the book and our complete summary, we take a closer look at what it means to transmute our negative feelings, and how to go about doing it.
+Our complete Peace is Every Step summary takes a closer look at what it means to transmute our negative feelings, and how to go about doing it.
 In a nutshell, it involves: identifying the feeling => accepting the feeling => soothing the feeling => freeing the feeling => looking deeply at the feeling (to find the root cause).

 Engaged Mindfulness